-In our work, we introduce the use of a subject hierarchy for building models that represent both the user interests and the site semantics.
+In our work, we suggest the exploitation of the sites' structural properties and metadata for their annotation with content types.
+Depending on the type of information that the site pages contain and the way in which users interact with them, we can learn the user goals in their site visits.
+Moreover, we introduce the use of a subject hierarchy for building models that represent both the user interests and the site semantics.
 Based on the combination of the user and the site models, we build recommendations in order to improve the users' navigations in the sites' contents.
 Figure 1 illustrates the functional architecture of our system.